wevm/create-wagmi/.changeset/slow-bears-know.md

 'create-wagmi': patch
 ---

-Added .env to git ignore
+Added .env to .gitignore in templates.